helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The biggest danger to the European Union comes not from those who advocate change, but from those who denounce new thinking as heresy.</h3 quote>
+<h3 quote align='center'>Nature gave man two ends one to sit on and one to think with.</h3 quote>

 ---